zgstumpf/sumdigitsquared/README.md

 # Sum Digits Squared Test

 Programmers often have to manipulate numbers.
-Sometimes, this can be accomplished by only performing mathematical operations, which avoids type conversions.
-Other times, it seems converting the number to a different datatype, such as a string, must be done.
+Sometimes this can be accomplished by only performing mathematical operations and avoiding type conversions.
+Other times, converting the number to a different datatype such as a string seems like the best approach.
 Often, the string conversion method is more readable but comes with concerns that it is slower.

 ## Problem
 The specific problem used in this experiment is:

 Calculate the sum of the squares of the digits of an integer.

-Example: 25 -> 2^2 + 5^5 = 4 + 25 = 29
+Example: `25 -> 2^2 + 5^5 = 4 + 25 = 29`

 ## Two Approaches